NHardie/HTFome/documentation/README.md

 # HTFome Documentation

-This is the official documentation for HTFome, written by A.M.
+This is the official documentation for HTFome (https://htfome.com/), written by A.M.
 Andersen, K. Antoniuk, N. Hardie and A. Sutradhar.

 ## Contents